Bolsonaro should lower health plan measure before election

-Faced with the impasse, the president is in crisis and is discussing with allies which decision would cause less political damage on the eve of an election in which he fights against the electorate’s rejection.
-According to interlocutors, Bolsonaro would be more inclined to veto the obligation of health plans to cover procedures and treatments that are not included in the ANS list when there is scientific proof of effectiveness.
+Faced with the impasse, the president is in crisis and is discussing with allies which decision would cause the least political damage on the eve of an election in which he fights against the electorate’s rejection.
+According to interlocutors, Bolsonaro would be more inclined to veto the obligation of health plans to cover procedures and treatments that are not included in the ANS list when there is scientific evidence of effectiveness.

 Therefore, the tendency would be for the president to favor health plans to the detriment of users.
 The political account, therefore, would be that the electoral damage would be less if the businessmen are benefited.
 If he prefers to sanction the project the way it was sent by Congress, Bolsonaro will be waving at the patients.